groupon/greenscreen/README.md

 Along with registering your Chromecast Application, you will need to register your Chromecasts.
 This is done through the [Google Cast SDK Developer Console](https://cast.google.com/publish).

-Serial numbers can be found on the back of your Chromcast.
+Serial numbers can be found on the back of your Chromecast.
 Once registration is complete, make sure to reboot your devices, which can be done through the Chromecast Desktop Application.

 ### Setting up your Chromecasts